kushalateji/Kushala.github.io/README.txt

 Portfolio ReadMe

 Welcome to my portfolio!
-This collection provides a glimpse into my professional journey, showcasing key aspects of my experience, notable projects, credentials, resume, and contact information.
+This collection provides a glimpse into my professional journey, showcasing key aspects of my experience, notable projects, credentials, resume, professional experience, and contact information.

 Table of Contents
 1. Introduction